casper-network/docs/source/docs/casper/design/casper-design.md

 ## Tokens {#tokens-head}

-The Casper Network is a decentralized Proof-of-Stake blockchain platform that uses a consensus algorithm called [Highway](/design/highway/).
+Casper is a decentralized Proof-of-Stake blockchain platform that uses a consensus algorithm called [Highway](/design/highway/).
 Having a unit of value is required to make this system work because users must pay for computation, and validators must have [stake](../staking/index.md) to bond.
 In the blockchain space, this unit of value is a _token_.

 This chapter describes tokens and how one can use them on the Casper platform.